ankr/timer.js/README.md

 // Start by creating a single Timer instance to be used everywhere. const timer = new Timer();

+// Start the timer before starting the game loop. timer.start();

 // Make sure to tick the timer inside your game loop. timer.tick();